The Corfu Trail: essential facts and top tips

 Ascent/descent: 160m/160m

-This is a varied stage that sees the CT wending its way through the maze of Lefkimmi, with its countless churches, before embarking on a traverse from the east coast via the rural valley of the Gardenos river.
+This is a varied stage of the Corfu Trail that sees the CT wending its way through the maze of Lefkimmi, with its countless churches, before embarking on a traverse from the east coast via the rural valley of the Gardenos river.
 Then it’s over a headland to reach Corfu’s glorious southwest, with vast golden beaches and the low-key beach resort of Agios Georgios south.
 Well-deserved swims can be enjoyed along the way thanks to a long spell along the sand.
 Several alternative accommodation options are passed en route.

 Stage 3: Agios Georgios south to Paramonas